MartinMolina/boilerplate-project-headerparser/README.md

 # Request Header Parser Microservice

-This is the boilerplate for the Request Header Parser Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/request-header-parser-microservice
+This is a project for my Back End Development and APIs freeCodeCamp certificate: https://www.freecodecamp.org/certification/martin_molina/back-end-development-and-apis